ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     * A "bool", resp. "null" always equal either "true", "false", resp. "null".
     * "float" and "int" are represented by their string format -- and are thus not always distinguishable.
     * A "string" is converted to UTF-8 and may therefore deviate from what is stored in the PDF.
 For example, the PDF key "Author" may have a value of "<FEFF004A006F0072006A00200058002E0020004D0063004B00690065>" in the file, but the method will return `('string', 'Jorj X. McKie')`.

+  .. method:: XrefIsXObject(int xref)

+    Check if xref is a form xobject.
+    :arg int xref: the :data:`xref`.

+    :rtype: `bool`

   .. method:: SetKeyXRef(int xref, string key, string value)